What is the Best Husqvarna Chainsaw? For Homeowners and Pros (2023)

 Compared to other Husqvarna chainsaws, the brand’s 455 rancher model offers more user-friendly features.
 Although it’s a powerful gas chainsaw with a 20-inch bar length, its 2-cycle engine keeps users safe through an inertia-activated chain brake.

-You also won’t have difficulty getting its engine going as it’s equipped with smart start technology.
-We also liked that it has an automatic oiler feature to keep the bar and chain properly lubricated for a safe and smooth operation.
+I’ve never had any trouble starting its engine, given it’s equipped with smart start technology.
+The Husqvarna 455 Rancher saw also features an automatic oiler to maintain the bar and chain’s lubrication, ensuring a safe and smooth operation.

 2. Husqvarna 460 Rancher Gas Chainsaw